-Our third submodule is from the environmental monitoring group and it shows how communities use participatory methods to engage in important debates with government – and how these methods empower people and provide them with decision-making tools.
-We also explore the applicability of the tool ‘Emoticons’ in social sciences, as a Participatory Action Research (PAR) methodology tool used in qualitative research.
+In our ‘further readings section’, we also explore the applicability of the tool ‘Emoticons’ in social sciences, as a Participatory Action Research (PAR) methodology tool used in qualitative research.
 It aims at collecting additional data on intangibles such as people’s emotions and perceptions about a particular topic.
 It gives an example of the use of emoticons.
-We also show a video exercise where participants are ‘making friends with the river’ – in this case the Liesbeeck River that runs through the southern suburbs of Cape Town.

 - Consider the way in which citizens engage with water concerns in their communities, sharing experiences at the grass roots level